 When I came to Towson as a freshman, I didn’t have any friends.
 I’m a quiet, reserved person, and I figured I was going to not make any friends.
 However, the TUMB wouldn’t let me be lonely.
 My section welcomed me with open arms, and I even had people outside of my section coming up to me and talking to me.
 By the end of my first semester, I was even more in love with the TUMB, and I had more friends than I could count.
 Because of the TUMB, I met friends who would later become my brothers in ΦΜΑ, and I met people that I plan to keep by my side well into the future.
 I will never be able to give back to the TUMB what it gave to me, and I dread to think about what my college career would have been had I not joined my freshman year.

-– Russell Rickett, Baritone
+– Rain Rickett, Baritone

 I chose TU not only for my major program but for mainly the marching band.
 I saw the TUMB my junior year in high school and it changed my perspective of what a marching band was.
 I came to Towson’s Summer High School Band Camp to learn how to march and how to play an instrument so I could march in my senior year of high school.
 After that, I never left.
 I’ve never been to a sporting event at Towson without an instrument in hand and I have no regrets.
 Joining this band let’s you gain an instant 200 friends before the year starts and a chance to grow in what can be the best years of your life.
 I recommend at least trying a year of marching band to see if it fits for you.
 Plus, we sound awesome and look good; but I’m trying not to be biased!

--Jalen Swain, Baritone
+-Jalen Swain, Baritone alumni and Administrative Assistant

--Abby Lemen, Flute alumni and Parent Coordinator
+-Abby Lemen, Flute alumni and Volunteer Coordinator

 My second year with the Towson University Marching Band has been incredible.
 I’ve been able to see myself grow within this organization which is one of the best ever.
 I’ve come even more out of my shell and enjoyed all of the challenges this season has had (my favorite being unloading the trailers and performing all within 30 minutes).